©Psychedelics.com

 PTSD is a mental health condition that can occur after an individual experiences or witnesses a traumatic event.
 PTSD is ubiquitous among United States’ military veterans and sexual assault survivors due to the nature of the traumatic events they have experienced.
 Often these events are extremely visceral and disturbing.
 People with PTSD can experience this trauma through flashbacks, or nightmares, which is frequently accompanied by anxiety and depression.

-alone in the military
+Psychedelics in military

 Combat veterans and other military personnel are often exposed to extreme violence, loss, and shocking experiences, which can cause lingering psychological damage.
 Veterans with PTSD can be triggered by traumatic events such as witnessing death and destruction, losing friends and fellow service members, being under attack, and experiencing injury or harm to oneself or others.
 Symptoms can include a heightened sense of threat and fear, leading to hyperarousal, intrusive thoughts, and avoidance behavior, which are characteristic symptoms of PTSD.